Contractor pensions advice: Pensions for contractors

 What happens to my contractor pension at retirement?

-In 2015, HMRC brought in the biggest change to pension income in a generation.
-They said that people should be able to choose how and when they receive their pension income.
-Prior to this change, retirees had to take their income as a structured annual income, which was set for the rest of their lives when the funds were initially accessed.
-Now you have a choice of how you draw the income and you can, with the right advice, use the funds to provide a tax efficient income which will suit your changing lifestyle.
-Many contractors will not get to a certain age and never work again, some will opt to carry on working in some form, be it 2 or 3 days per week, or move into a more consultancy-based role where they do not have to be in the office every day.
-Therefore, their income should be adaptable and flexible to fit in with their life and a professional adviser will be able to steer you in the right direction with this.
+Now, you have a choice of how you draw the income and you can, with the right advice, use the funds to provide a tax-efficient income which will suit your changing lifestyle.
+Many contractors will not get to a certain age and never work again, some will opt to carry on working in some form, be it two or three days a week, or move into a more consultancy-based role where they do not have to be in the office every day.
+Therefore, their income should be adaptable and flexible to fit in with their life.
+A professional adviser will be able to steer you in the right direction.

 What happens to my funds when I pass away?